 Australia has 3 research stations in Antarctica – Casey, Davis and Mawson – and one on sub-Antarctic Macquarie Island.
 Each station is similar to a small town with a diverse and dedicated workforce of station leaders, tradespeople, scientists, doctors, chefs and communications experts.
 Expeditioners are supported by AAD staff based in Hobart, experienced in Antarctic policy, law, operations, medicine and science.

-Success as an Antarctic expeditioner relies on being content with your decision to leave your home and family to live and work in Antarctica.
-Separation can be challenging for you and for those who remain at home, and you should carefully consider what effect separation from your family and friends might have.
-The AAD Separation Guide is designed to better understand and manage the demands of an extended period of separation from family and friends.
+Antarctic expeditioners need to be comfortable with their decision to leave their home, family and friends to live and work in Antarctica.
+Separation can be challenging for expeditioners and those who remain at home.
+The AAD has developed a Separation Guide PDF to help people understand and manage the demands of an extended period of separation from family and friends.

 The selection process

 The selection process can take up to 8 months to complete.
-Due to the unique nature of deployment, the process is comprehensive and will include a written application, on-demand video interview, medical checklist, assessment centre (or a behavioural interview for returning expeditioners), technical interview, online behavioural assessment and a medical and psychological assessment.
+Due to the unique nature of deployment, the process is comprehensive and will include a written application, medical checklist, technical interview, personal qualities assessment, and medical and psychological assessments.

 Selection criteria